Registering for Classes

 Schedule of Classes

-The schedule of classes is available online before each registration period and contains detailed information about courses offered (e.g., dates, times, instructor, delivery method, location, special course fees).
+The schedule of classes is available online before each registration period and contains detailed information about courses offered (e.g., dates, times, instructor, delivery method, location, and special course fees).
 Registering as early as possible provides students with a greater selection of available courses.

 Note: The most up-to-date course offering information can be found online at myCWI.